mcalgaro93/sc2meta/README.md

   <li> the Goodness Of Fit (GOF) between real data and the distributional assumptions of some differential abundance detection methods; </li>
   <li> the ability of differential abundance detection methods to control the Type I Error; </li>
   <li> the ability of differential abundance detection methods in terms of Consistency and Replicability; </li>
-  <li> the Power of differential abundance detection methods in a framework of parametric simulations. </ul>
+  <li> the Power of differential abundance detection methods through i) an microbe set enrichment analysis and ii) a framework of parametric simulations. </ul>

 Data in `HMP16SData` and `curatedMetagenomicData` Bioconductor packages, respectively for 16S and WMS, are the microbiome data used in this analysis.